openfaas/faas/watchdog/README.md

 - [x] Use an existing or a new Docker image as base image `FROM`
 - [x] Add the fwatchdog binary from the [Releases page](https://github.com/openfaas/faas/releases) via `curl` or `ADD https://`
-- [x] Set an `fprocess` environmental variable with the function you want to run for each request
+- [x] Set an `fprocess` (function process) environmental variable with the function you want to run for each request
 - [x] Expose port 8080
 - [x] Set the `CMD` to `fwatchdog`